 IntroductionThe Impulser rocket motor was conceived in 2013 as the primary motor for my then-planned Zeta rocket.
 It was envisioned as an I-class motor powered by a choice of either KNSB or KNDX sugar propellant.
 The Impulser was subsequently static tested in October of 2013 and first flown exactly one year later.
 The Impulser-X, a stretched version of the Impulser, was developed soon after, having five grain segments versus four for the original Impulser.
-Since that time, the Impulser motors have proven to be ideally suited to my experimental rocket flight activities, performing with a high degree of reliability and having a "just-right" impulse range for my DS and Zeta rockets.
+Since that time, the Impulser and Impulser-X motors have proven to be well suited to my experimental rocket flight activities, performing with a high degree of reliability and having a "just-right" impulse range for my DS and Zeta rockets.
 With the advent of my Xi rocket in late 2017, being a somewhat larger rocket, I found that the Impulser-X was a bit underpowered.
 This led to a second stretch of the Impulser, from four grain segments to six.
 The latest version is deemed Impulser-XX.

 Impulser is configured with a 4-segment BATES grain and has a nominal capacity of 300 grams of KNSB or KNDX.
 Impulser-X is configured with a 5-segment BATES grain with a nominal capacity of 375 grams of KNDX.
 Impulser-XX is configured with a 6-segment BATES grain with a nominal capacity of 450 grams of KNDX.
-Nominal impulse of Impulser is 400 Newton-seconds, and 500 Newton-seconds for Impulser-X and 600 Newton-seconds for Impulser-XX.
+Nominal impulse of Impulser is 400 Newton-seconds, 500 Newton-seconds for Impulser-X and 600 Newton-seconds for Impulser-XX.

-Basic Dimensions and ConfigurationThe Impulser motor has an outside diameter of 1.50 inches (38mm) and an overall length of 11.8 inches (300mm).
-Impulser-X has an overall length of 16.2 inches (410mm), and Impulser-XX has an overall length of 20.4 inches (520mm).
+Basic Dimensions and ConfigurationThe Impulser motors have an outside diameter of 1.50 inches (38mm).
+Impulser has an overall length of 13.6 inches (345mm), Impulser-X has an overall length of 16.2 inches (410mm), and Impulser-XX has an overall length of 20.4 inches (520mm).
 All utilize steel nozzles and aluminum alloy casings and bulkhead.
 A pair of standard o-rings seal the nozzle and a single o-ring seals the bulkhead.
 The nozzle and bulkhead are both retained with snap-rings.
 To protect the aluminum casing from combustion heat, a thermal liner is employed.
 The motors are designed for unlimited re-use.
 Minor nozzle throat erosion does occur with each firing, resulting in a small deviation in performance over time.

 Propellant GrainThe Impulser motor can utilize either sorbitol-based KNSB or dextrose-based KNDX propellant.
 Four BATES segments make up the propellant grain, with combustion initially occuring along the core and at both ends of each segment.
 A bonded inhibitor prevents combustion from occuring on the outside surface of the grain segments.

-The Impulser-X was designed solely for use with KNDX propellant.
-Five and size BATES segments, respectively, which are identical to those of Impulser) make up the propellant grain.
+The Impulser-X and Impulser-XX were designed solely for use with KNDX propellant.
+Five and size BATES segments, respectively, which are identical to those of Impulser, make up the propellant grain for these two motors.

 Propellant segments are separated within the motor by spacer rings.
 The spacer rings serve an essential purpose, ensuring that all the segment ends start burning immediately upon motor start-up.
 To maximize performance and reliability, the grain segments are cast using a dedicated mould system which allows for propellant curing under spring pressure.
 This is done to ensure a good bond between the casting tube and propellant.
 A secondary reason for curing under pressure is to eliminate all trapped air, maximizing density and providing consistent burn characteristics.
 After casting and trimming, the propellant surfaces are coated with Combustion Primer to ensure rapid ignition of all grain surfaces and to provide for swift motor start-up.

 To produce the grains, molten propellant slurry is poured/scooped into casting tubes, which serve the additional role as inhibitor to control which surfaces are exposed to burning.
 The casting tubes are fabricated from poster board (or tagboard), which is first treated with one or two coats of oil-based polyurethane varnish (to improve its resistance to charring) and allowed to thoroughly dry.
 Cut out as strips, the poster board is rolled around a mandrel to form a two-ply tube.
 The plies are bonded together with glue-stick adhesive.